ioakeim-h/R-for-Research/Correlation/README.md

 Generally, values around ±0.1 indicate a small effect (weak relationship), ±0.3 a medium effect (moderate relationship), and ±0.5 or greater a large effect (strong relationship). *However, these thresholds are approximate guidelines and should not replace interpretation within the specific research context and literature*.

+Although we can directly interpret the effect size of a correlation coefficient, we must also test the hypothesis that the correlation is different from zero (i.e., different from “no relationship”).
+Significance shows whether an effect likely isn’t due to chance, while effect size shows how large or meaningful that effect is.

 ## Contents
 Navigate the directory by clicking on the desired topic:
 * [Pearson's Correlation](https://github.com/ioakeim-h/R-for-Research/blob/main/Correlation/Pearson.md)